ursula-wieshofer/barista/components/formatters/README.md

 ### Duration

-The `formatDuration` function converts a number to a timestamp.
-Default behaviour will print the first available value/unit and only the next two descending units.
+The `formatDuration` function converts a number to a duration string and consumes a formatMethod which dictates how the output is built.

-**Formatting/Precision modes:**
+- **Default:** mode will look for the first unit that has a value and will only print the next two descending units as long as they have values.
+The results will be rounded to decimal numbers.

-- `DEFAULT` | `undefined`: Will print three units starting from the first unit with a value and descends two units.
+- **Precise:** mode will only print the unit that it consumed, but the value can be real numbers
-- `PRECISE`: Prints every unit with a value or prints a decimal number when a outputUnit is provided.
+- **Custom/Number (1-n):** will tell the formatter to print a custom amount of units.

-- `1 - n`: Prints a custom amount of units.
+You can specify the following properties on your options:

 | Name           | Type              | Default     | Description                                                  |
 | -------------- | ----------------- | ----------- | ------------------------------------------------------------ |